Managing credit cards within PocketSmith

 - Ensure you have a unique category set up to assign your credit card repayment transactions to, eg. Credit card repayments.
 For detail on how to create a new category please see: Adding new categories

-- Then, head to your Credit card repayments category on the Categories page ( Settings > Categories)
+- Then, head to your Credit card repayments category on the Categories page ( Manage > Categories)

 If this category already has transactions assigned to it that you'd like to be treated as transfers, choosing this option will also mark those transactions as transfers and display them with the transfer icon.